Vekaltor/Vekaltor/README.md

 ## 🙍 About me
 Welcome 👋, I'm Kamil Wójcik.
 <br><br>
 I'm 20 years old, I'm IT student.
-Currently, I am trying to improving my knowledge and skills in building web applications.
+Currently, I am improving my knowledge and skills in building web applications.
 I mainly build projects in React technology.
 I also tried with the Angular framework in the past.
 <br><br>
 I'm currently working on the "Ravintola" website that simulates the operation of restaurant websites.